Donkey Kong Bananza: Game design

 Koizumi and Miyamoto played Bananza throughout its development and provided input.
 Bananza originally used the same button layout as the Super Mario games, with the controller's lowest face button used to jump, but Miyamoto suggested that digging would be more suitable.
 Takahashi found this more intuitive, so he used Miyamoto's suggestion as the default layout while including the Super Mario layout as an option.
 EPD implemented mouse controls in the optional co-op and DK Artist modes.
 The co-op mode was designed so that a player could allow their child or friend to contribute, and the team sought to differentiate the second player's abilities to account for the lack of balance.
 They gave the second player more agency than they had in the co-op modes of Super Mario Galaxy (2007) and Odyssey.
-DK Artist, designed as a 3D modelling application-like tech demo separate from the main game, originated from a debugging tool that the team used to sculpt environments.
-They compared it to Super Mario 64s (1996) interactive Mario face, which served a similar purpose.
+DK Artist was designed as tech demo similar to a 3D modelling application, and originated from a debugging tool used to sculpt environments.
+The team compared it to Super Mario 64s (1996) interactive Mario face, which served a similar purpose.

 Character design

-Donkey Kongs creator Shigeru Miyamoto (pictured in 2013) was a consultant, and the developers sought to honor his vision when redesigning Donkey Kong.
+Donkey Kongs creator Shigeru Miyamoto (pictured in 2015) was a consultant, and the developers sought to honor his vision when redesigning Donkey Kong.

 The redesigned Donkey Kong combines the expressiveness of Miyamoto's original design and his more cool and adventurous Country depiction.
 The design was created for Bananza, but first appeared in The Super Mario Bros.
 Movie (2023) and Mario Kart World (2025).
 Watanabe said the team strove to encapsulate what made Donkey Kong appealing and unique.
 They wanted a depiction that remained true to Miyamoto's vision and accounted for how different generations of Donkey Kong fans saw the character, and consulted previous Donkey Kong artists for advice.
 Because Donkey Kong's character model is much larger than Mario's, they emphasized his facial expressions, which Motokura felt highlighted his uniqueness.
 They gave him overalls and thick fur to make him look interesting from a third-person perspective.
 Other returning characters received design adjustments to fit Bananzas style, such as Cranky holding a shovel instead of a cane.

 Bananza introduces the Fractones, a race of mineral NPCs with sparkling eyes.
 Takahashi described them as symbolizing the destruction concept.
 Motokura wanted to use voxels for elements besides terrain, and Takahashi thought it would be fun to have NPCs the player could interact with in varied ways, such as destroying them or using them for materials.
 Using voxels allowed the team to create many variations, so Fractones appear in many shapes based on their roles and surroundings.
 Fractones, as well as other underground NPCs, were characterized as enjoying destruction and violence to add humor, distinguish the underground world from the human one (where common sense prevails), and encourage players to engage with the destruction mechanics.